James Webb telescope stumbles onto signs of possible life on Earth-like planet

 What is K2-18 b?

-K2-18 b is an exoplanet 8.6 times as massive as our own Earth.
-It lies 120 light-years from us in the constellation Leo and orbits in the habitable zone of a cooler dwarf star, K2-18.
+K2-18 b is an exoplanet that lies 120 light-years from us in the constellation Leo and orbits in the habitable zone of a cooler dwarf star, K2-18.

-The exoplanet is classified as “Mini-Neptune” due to its size, which experts said is unlike anything in our solar system, making it hard to understand and the atmospheres of these planets are actively debated among astronomers.
+It is classified as “Mini-Neptune” due to its size, which experts said is unlike anything in our solar system, making it hard to understand, with the atmospheres of these planets actively debated among astronomers.

 An abundance of methane and carbon dioxide and a shortage of ammonia support the idea that there might be a water ocean hiding below the hydrogen-rich atmosphere of K2-18 b, NASA said.